george-taschina/confluence-document-parser/README.md

-# Straion Document Import System
+# Straion Demo Document Import System

 A monorepo containing a complete document import system for importing and parsing documents from Confluence into structured ADR (Architecture Decision Record) format using AI.